mimonokandilos/UCM_CSE_180_FINAL/README.md

     6. Optional: Install additional ROS2 packages: sudo apt install ros-foxy-* (be patient -- this will take some time and a lot of space!).
     7. It is advised that you add the following command to your startup scripts (e.g., .basrc) source /opt/ros/foxy/setup.bash

-# LAB07
-- not sure if this is what we are supposed to use export TURTLEBOT3_MODEL=waffle export GAZEBO_MODEL_PATH=$GAZEBO_MODEL_PATH:/opt/ros/foxy/share/turtlebot3_gazebo/models ros2 launch gazeboenvs tb3_simulation.launch.py